diodechain/website/_posts/2019-11-05-diode-november-update.md

 ![](../assets/img/blog/November3.png "Tech Stack")

-To focus purely on the CPU bound performance of the EVM, we constructed a new smart contract with one of our favourite functions.
-The very slow recursive fibonacci implementation.
-In the fibonacci function, each number is the sum of its two predecessors, starting in our case with 1, 1 and then continuing 2, 3, 5, 8 and so forth.
+To focus purely on the CPU bound performance of the EVM, we constructed a new smart contract with one of our favorite functions.
+The very slow recursive Fibonacci implementation.
+In the Fibonacci function, each number is the sum of its two predecessors, starting in our case with 1, 1 and then continuing 2, 3, 5, 8 and so forth.

 ![](../assets/img/blog/November1.png "Fibonacci Formula")